 That’s about 50 companies (out of 1,500) spending €500,000 to €5 million on their content strategies, which is no small amount

-Such humongous budgets are dedicated to large multinational companies in the consumer and mass Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... sectors, which will launch global campaigns that will usually be allocated to larger international advertising agencies.
+Such humongous budgets are dedicated to large multinational companies in the consumer and mass Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... sectors, which will launch global campaigns that will usually be allocated to larger international advertising agencies.

 How will this budget allocation change in the future?
 Respondents to the Semrush study indicate a 25% increase.